 It becomes highly fulfilling when you realize that it is simple to become consistent with little things.
 The satisfaction this provides creates a motivational generator that takes you to handle bigger things.
 This is truly the key to making those changes you need to achieve your goals.

-Omega Family Global works with amazing women and their families who choose to carry someone else’s child, without being genetically related to the baby.
+Omega Family Surrogates works with amazing women and their families who choose to carry someone else’s child, without being genetically related to the baby.
 To be able to provide the gift of life to a couple who cannot have children by themselves, Gestational Carriers (traditionally called Surrogates) require a healthy and strong body.
 Professionals in the field of Reproductive Medicine have determined that there are certain indicators that Gestational Carriers must meet to ensure that the pregnancy develops smoothly, both for the Gestational Carrier and the baby.

 Body Mass Index or BMI is one of the requirements that some potential Gestational Carriers must work on.
 BMI is not only about weight, but the relationship between the woman’s body fat content and her height.
 A women’s BMI should range along 21 – 32 to increase the probability of a low-risk pregnancy.
-The Surrogate’s health is a high priority for Omega Family Global because it keeps not only the Gestational Carrier safe, but the baby as well.
+The Surrogate’s health is a high priority for Omega Family Surrogates because it keeps not only the Gestational Carrier safe, but the baby as well.